laravel/docs/mix.md

 <a name="react"></a>
 ### React

 Mix can automatically install the Babel plugins necessary for React support.
-To get started, replace your call to Mix's `js` method with a call to the `react` method:
+To get started, add a call to the `react` method:

-    mix.react('resources/js/app.jsx', 'public/js');
+    mix.js('resources/js/app.jsx', 'public/js')
+       .react();

 Behind the scenes, Mix will download and include the appropriate `babel-preset-react` Babel plugin.
 Once your JavaScript has been compiled, you can reference it in your application: